Today’s post in the “How to start a Blog” series covers how to publish posts and how to use categories and keywords.

 - pages: what to include, how to publish

-In the last post, we talked about pages, and to recap: pages are where you should put information that you want to be visible and easily accessible from your blog’s front page at all times.
+In the last post, we talked about pages, and to recap: pages are where you should put information that remains constant (like your bio, contact information, etc.) and that you want to be visible and easily accessible from your blog’s front page at all times (withthe help of menus).

-And today, we’ll cover the basics of how to publish a blog post.
-Posts are the dynamic part of your blog, where you have a chance to “talk” to your readers on a regular basis.
+And today, we’ll talk about how to publish a blog post.
+Posts are the dynamic part of your blog where you have a chance to “talk” to your readers on a regular basis.
 Posts are published in reverse chronological order, so the most recent one shows up first on your blog.
-If you want people to always see a particular post when they land on your front page, you’ll need to make it a page and make that page static (more on that in an upcoming post).
+If you want people to always see a particular post when they land on your front page, you need to make it “sticky” by checking off “Stick this post to the front page” in the publish menu in the post.

-First of all, what should you write about in your posts?
-The answer is: anything you want!
-It could be about upcoming events, events you have attended, case studies, your thoughts on a particular subject, your favorite websites or books or products; whatever you feel like writing about.
+What should you write about in your posts?
+The answer is: anything you want, but for SEO reasons, try to keep it within your niche.
+You could write about upcoming events, events you have attended, case studies, your thoughts on a particular subject, your favorite websites or books or products; whatever you feel like writing about.

 How To Publish A Blog Post

-- Log into your blog (you’ll land on your dashboard) and click on Posts – Add New
+- Log into your blog (you’ll land on your dashboard) and under Posts, click on Add New

 - This brings up a new page with blank fields.
 Just as when posting a page, I always change the visibility to Private and keep it that way until I’m ready to publish it